Kaljurand/Grammars/gf/Eeppl/README.md

 -------------------

-The names originate from the GeoNames `PPL`-fields (populated places) and include only the official name and not any alternative names.
+The names originate from the GeoNames `PPL`-fields (populated places) and include only the official name (i.e. not any alternative names).
-Based on GeoNames EE.zip of 2012-04-05.
+Based on GeoNames EE.zip of 2012-06-14.

 Relevant links: